ibm-cloud-docs/vpc/nlb-create.md

    * Type a unique name for your load balancer and select a VPC.
    * Select a resource group.
 Use the default group, or select from the list (if defined for your account).
 You cannot change the resource group after the load balancer is created.
    * Select the **Network Load Balancer (NLB)** tile and the subnet where you want to deploy the load balancer.
-   * Select type: public or private
+   * Select type: public or private.

-      Private NLB is available in certain regions.
-For more information, see [NLB limitations](/docs/vpc?topic=vpc-nlb-limitations).
-      {: note}
    * Optionally, add tags.

 1. Click **New Pool** and specify the following information to create a back-end pool.
 You can create one or more pools.